All residents are expected to contribute to our secure, comfortable, inclusive, and engaging learning communities.

 - Courtesy Hours – 24 hours a day/7 days a week.

 Personal amplification systems, including stereos and radios, may not be played loudly at any time, be placed in windows of Residence Life and Housing facilities, or be used with the intention of entertaining persons outside the resident’s or organization’s room/space.
-While items such as subwoofers are not prohibited, the use of these devices may never infringe upon the rights of others to reside in peace.
+Items such as subwoofers are prohibited.

 - Amplified bands and systems are only permitted in the student organization lounge spaces during registered events.
+The use of these devices may never infringe upon the rights of others to reside in peace.

 Residence Life and Housing staff members will, in an effort to maintain an environment conducive to academic pursuits, confront and address all noise issues brought to their attention in the residence hall.
 In addition, all members of the community are encouraged to actively confront others who may be in violation of the above policy.